 In 1969, the Panoz family moved to Ireland where they formed Elan Corporation, which has become an industry leader in drug delivery products and technology.
 Elan was the first Irish company to have a public offering in the U.S. market.
 Today, Elan is listed on the New York Stock Exchange and has developed four of the top 100 products in the industry.
 The company holds more than 100 world-wide patents with one of the most recognizable being the nicotine patch which has helped millions of Americans stop smoking.

 The Panoz’s decided to bring the same discipline and high standards that created Elan Pharmaceuticals to the wine industry.
 The couple visited Georgia frequently since Elan had a research laboratory in Gainesville.
-During one of their trips, Don and Nancy tasted Muscadine wine, made from indigenous Muscadine grapes.
-When they asked why no one had ever grown vinifera grapes in the region, they were told, “It can’t be done.”
+During one of their trips, Don and Nancy tasted Muscadine wines, made from indigenous Muscadine grapes and the adventure began.